-IN THE UNITED STATES 4 credits Examination of the American political system with emphasis on fundamental principles, ideas, institutions and processes of modern government.
+100 GOVERNMENT AND POLITICS IN THE UNITED STATES 4 credits Examination of the American political system with emphasis on fundamental principles, ideas, institutions and processes of modern government.

-150 WORLD POLITICS AND GOVERNMENTS 3 credits Introduction to international politics and an examination of the governments and foreign policies of selected states from a comparative perspective.

-- 201 INTRODUCTION TO POLITICAL RESEARCH 3 credits Introduction to the research process in political science through an introduction to the logic of social science inquiry and contemporary techniques of analysis. - 210 STATE AND LOCAL GOVERNMENT AND POLITICS 3 credits Examination of institutions, processes and intergovernmental relations at state and local levels.
+- 150 WORLD POLITICS AND GOVERNMENTS 3 credits Introduction to international politics and an examination of the governments and foreign policies of selected states from a comparative perspective. - 210 STATE AND LOCAL GOVERNMENT AND POLITICS 3 credits Examination of institutions, processes and intergovernmental relations at state and local levels.